 Transcript(s) (official or copy) from the school in which you are currently enrolled.
 Community college students must provide both high school and community college transcripts.

 The application period is now closed.
-Thank you to all those that applied for the 2021 SCAG Scholarship Program.
-Please check this page soon for updates.
+Thank you to all those that applied.
+Please check this page later for updates.

 School Enrollment: Must be a graduating high school senior or currently enrolled in a two-year community college in the SCAG region.
 Graduating high school seniors must enroll in higher education (two- or four-year college or university) immediately following graduation from high school (i.e., no gap year).